 Featuring 12 City Parks, including Clinton River Park where the annual fireworks display can be viewed, they offer everything from playgrounds to scenic trails and kayaking.

 The newly renovated Mount Clemens Public Library hosts Saturday storytimes, drawing classes, live music and more for kids.
 Easy reader books are organized by the style of the book, making it simple for your beginner reader to find their new favorite read.

 Located in the historic Carnegie Library in downtown Mount Clemens.
 Check out the website to learn about free monthly art events and performances open to the community.
 Virtual programs include partnerships with Arts & Scraps with free supply kits available for pick up to make projects at home.

 Address: 54 Cherry St., Mount Clemens

 The Discovery Center is a community gathering place, educational studio and STEAM-based organization geared towards youth ages K-12.
 Kids can participate in the DIY window art project where they are invited to create artwork at home that can be dropped off to locations to be posted in downtown windows.
-In-person activities are limited at this time due to COVID-19.

 Address: 200 Grand Ave., Mount Clemens